cloudfoundry-incubator/quarks-operator/docs/from_bosh_to_kube.md

       query: '*'
 ```

-will create a headless service with the name `blobstore` instead of `<deployment-name>-singleton-blobstore`.
+will create a headless service with the name `blobstore` instead of `singleton-blobstore`.

 For migration purpose, the DNS service does also a rewrite of all previous headless service names
-(e.g. `<deployment-name>-singleton-blobstore` is rewritten to `blobstore.<namespace>.svc.cluster.local`).
+(e.g. `singleton-blobstore` is rewritten to `blobstore.<namespace>.svc.cluster.local`).

 ## Flow